joshed-io/reveal-hugo/README.md

 # Demo

-Visit [https://reveal-hugo.netlify.com/](https://reveal-hugo.netlify.com/) to see an presentation created with this theme that shows more ways to use it.
+Visit [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/) to see an presentation created with this theme that shows more ways to use it.
+You can also check out this repository [running on Netlify](https://reveal-hugo.netlify.com/).

 # Usage